 However, at some point even praying becomes nearly impossible.
-You realize that you are not in charge and when, as a prisoner, even your own military does not have control over you.
+You realize that you are not in charge and that, as a prisoner, even your own military does not have control over you.
 You are at the mercy of the foe.
 You are constantly in danger and only your faith sustains you.